harness/developer-hub/tutorials/secure-supply-chain/generate-sbom.md

 slug: /secure-supply-chain/generate-sbom
 ---

-This tutorial explains how you can use the Harness SSCA steps in Harness CI/CD pipelines to generate SBOM and enforce software supply chain security policies.
+You can use the Harness SSCA steps in Harness CI/CD pipelines to generate SBOM and enforce software supply chain security policies.

-To complete this tutorial, you need a pipeline with a [CI (build) stage](/docs/continuous-integration/use-ci/prep-ci-pipeline-components) and [CD (deploy) stage](/docs/continuous-delivery/get-started/key-concepts#stage).
+To generate SBOM in Harness, you need a pipeline with a [CI (build) stage](/docs/continuous-integration/use-ci/prep-ci-pipeline-components) and [CD (deploy) stage](/docs/continuous-delivery/get-started/key-concepts#stage).
 For example, the pipeline created in this tutorial has a **Build** stage with three steps and a **Deploy** stage with two steps.

 * **Build** stage:
   * **Run** step: Build and test an artifact (image).